Jmanlet/js-clock/README.md

 # New Features!

-  - Rainbow fun mode toggle (via and key at this time)
+  - Toggle Rainbow mode (via and key at this time)

 ### Credits